aspose-3d/Aspose-3D-Reference-Tutorials/content/english/net/linear-extrusion/slices-in-linear-extrusion/_index.md

 ---
-title: Linear Extrusion -  Slices in Linear Extrusion
+title: Slices in Linear Extrusion
-linktitle: Linear Extrusion -  Slices in Linear Extrusion
+linktitle: Slices in Linear Extrusion
 second_title: Aspose.3D .NET API
 description: Explore the world of 3D design with Aspose.3D for .NET.
 Create stunning models using our linear extrusion tutorial.
 type: docs